Skip to main content

 Certification

-Certification is of individuals to practice in safety critical statutory functions competently and maintain that competence, contributing to overall mine safety and health in NSW mines and quarries.
+Certification is of individuals to practise in safety critical statutory functions competently and maintain that competence, contributing to overall mine safety and health in NSW mines and quarries.

 The Resources Regulator administers a certification process designed to have and maintain the minimum standards of competence for individuals.